tristandebartolo/react_to_drupal/README.md

 ```batch
 yarn
 ```
-to initiate the project and run a
+command to initiate the project and run a
 ```batch
 webpack
 ```
- to compile it.
+ command to compile it.

 ```batch
 C:\Users\mm\Documents\tdb\workspace\drupal-react\drupal\web\modules\custom\react_to_drupal\react  (react_to_drupal@1.0.0)